-The tourist shops in Chamonix are a cut above other tourist shops found elsewhere in France.
-Some shops sell nothing but cuckoo clocks.
-The prices are fairly reasonable for these.
-There is plenty of selection so it is a good idea to price shop before you actually decide on a purchase.
-One a clear day there are excellent photo opps from the main part of town.
-At dusk the lighting is the best on the snow capped mountains.
+The tourist shops in Chamonix are diverse.
+Some shops sell nothing but reasonably priced cuckoo clocks.
+Others sell mountaineering memorabilia.
+There is plenty of selection so it is always a good idea to price shop before you actually decide on a purchase (similar to visiting a farmer’s market for the first time – browse the selections before making any purchases).

 Reserve des Aiguilles Rouges is a nature reserve located 7 miles north of Chamonix at the Col des Montets.
-This area is spectacular because it has a diverse variety of alpine vegetation.
-There is a visitors center located here and it is open from June to September from 9:30am until 12:30pm and then again from 1:30pm until 6:30pm.
-Near this reserve you can find a botanical garden.
+This area is spectacular because it features a diverse variety of alpine vegetation.
+A visitors center is located here, open from June to September from 9:30am until 12:30pm and then again from 1:30pm until 6:30pm.
+A botanical garden is located nearby.
 The hike through the garden is a little over a mile in length.
 For more information about this reserve call PHONE NUMBER 04 50 54 02 24.

 Musee Alpin is located in Chamonix.
 They have exhibits of art, photographs, and lithographs.
-The exhibits show the history of mountain climbing in the Chamonix area.
-The open hours for June through mid October are from 2pm to 7pm and between December 25 and Easter, they are open from 3 to 7pm.
-The entrance fee is about 6 Euros.
+The exhibits depict the history of mountain climbing in Chamonix.
+Open from June through mid October from 2pm to 7pm and between December 25 and Easter, from 3 to 7pm.
+The entrance fee is about 8 Euros.

-For those of you interested in ice skating on your vacation, Chamonix has a place for you.
+For those interested in ice skating on your vacation, Chamonix has a place for you.
 It is an indoor ice skating rink and it is located in the Centre Sportif at 165 Route de la Patinoire.
 It is open daily from 10am until noon and then again from 3pm until 6pm.
-The entry fee is 6 Euros and if you want to rent skates expect to pay about 5 Euros.
+The entry fee is 12 Euros and skates skates can be rented for about 10 Euros.
 They are closed in the summer.
-You can reach them at PHONE NUMBER 04 50 53 12 36.

-There is a large swimming pool in town.
+A large swimming pool is located in Chamonix.
 Only European style shorts are allowed.